Hands of a guy on laptop keyboard

 Back to Earth

 At the time of the WSIS, we started to see the limits of that illusion when participants concluded that laws that govern the physical space are valid for cyberspace.
 The ways and means to deal with that new reality were not the same, but the crimes and abuses were.
-Maybe, worse, the criminals enjoyed more freedom in cyberspace than in the physical one.
+Maybe worse, the criminals enjoyed more freedom in cyberspace than in physical space.
 The hate speech, the organized crime, pedophilia, and fake news have never been so facilitated in the history of humanity.

 … and the moral law within us”